andurif/moodle-theme_bandeau/README.md

 Presentation
 ------------
 - Specific menu in the course header block.
 It displays possible recurrent actions on a course grouped by type of action.
-- Possibility to pass on "Edition mode" more easily.
+- Possibility to pass on "Editing mode" more easily.
 - Possibility to keep menu on the top of the page even we scroll on the course.
 - Possibility to add a block more easily without passing on the left menu.
 - Possibility to return to course homepage more easily.